ome/omero_search_engine/README.rst

 - Supports operators such as ``equals``, ``not equals``, and ``contains``.
 - Combines multiple conditions using ``AND`` and ``OR`` to answer advanced data queries.
 - Exports indexed data or search results to JSON, CSV, or Parquet format.
 For IDR, full study data in CSV or Parquet format can be obtained using a link, try the `CSV example <https://idr.openmicroscopy.org/searchengine//api/v1/resources/container_bff_data/?container_name=idr0092-ostrop-organoid%2FscreenA%20&container_type=screen&file_type=csv>`_ (Parquet format is not human readable)
-- CSV and Parquet files are compatible with `BFF <https://bff.allencell.org/>`_ (BioFile Finder).
+- CSV and Parquet files are compatible with `BioFile Finder <https://bff.allencell.org/>`_ (BFF).
 BFF is a tool for filtering, sorting and grouping tabular data for advanced filtering and data exploration.
 - Searches Across Multiple source types, e.g. images, projects, screens, plates, and datasets.
 - Attribute-Agnostic Search, which finds records by value even if the attribute name is unknown.
 - Multi data Resource Indexing, such as indexing of data from database servers, database backups, and CSV files.